Bioconductor/bioconductor.org/content/install.md

     Error: 9 package(s) out of date; 2 package(s) too new

-For users who spend a lot of time in Bioconductor, the features outlined above become increasingly important and `biocLite()` is much preferred to `install.packages()`.
+For users who spend a lot of time in _Bioconductor_, the features outlined above become increasingly important and `biocLite()` is much preferred to `install.packages()`.